 A Broader View’s goals are to provide developing countries with volunteer assistance while educating those volunteers about the communities in which they serve.
 Projects can include wildlife conservation, childcare, teaching, and more, and start from one week at $745, depending on the location and placement.
 Many of their projects are offered year-round, which provides you flexibility in terms of your start date.

 A Broader View is one of the best rated programs on our site and has over 150 positive reviews on Volunteer Forever!

 Volunteers in the Quito Hippotherapy program assist with rehabilitation and recreational programs with horses for those with mental or physical disabilities.
 Through this placement, volunteers feed and groom horses, prepare them for and handle them during therapy sessions, and may provide horseback riding lessons to the general public.
 Gardening and canine therapy placements also are available.
 Placements range from one to 12 weeks and start from $895.
 Volunteers must have intermediate Spanish knowledge, and immersion courses are available for those that would like to gain a greater language proficiency.

-In this conservation program, volunteers work in reforestation, organic farming education, and sustainable growth at a Peruvian national park in the Madre de Dios region.
+In this conservation volunteer abroad program, volunteers work in reforestation, organic farming education, and sustainable growth at a Peruvian national park in the Madre de Dios region.
 Projects can include flower inventory, research, replanting, clearing holes, animal rescue, and other tasks.
 This program lasts one to 12 weeks and starts at $895.
 Spanish language background isn’t required, but is helpful while assisting on community outreach programs.

 Volunteers in A Broader View’s Social Welfare program assist a local center that cares for children from 18 months to five years old, and that educates single mothers about child care, nutrition, and hygiene.
 On this placement, volunteers help provide lunch, assist in the kitchen, teach preschool lessons, and play games with the children.
 This program starts from two weeks at $995.